SaadAlotaibi990/medium-blog/README.md

 # Writing a Data Science blog post

-Udacity Data Scientist Nanodegree 1st Project.
+## Udacity Data Scientist Nanodegree 1st Project.

+## Brief Overview
+Based on Data Science Process (CRISP-DM), the Stackoverflow Developer survey results were collected from Kaggle and investigated using Python and Jupyter.

 ## Installation
 libraries needed:
 - pandas
 - numpy